 What are the symptoms of undescended testicles?

 Usually, there will not be any symptoms at all, other than not being able to feel the testicles in the scrotum.
-Your child will not be in pain, and the undescended testicles will not interfere with any bodily function.
+The child will not be in pain, and the undescended testicles will not interfere with any bodily function.

 However, if one of the testicles becomes twisted (testicular torsion), this will be painful, either in the groin area or the abdomen, depending on the location of the testicle at the time.